afurseiev/app-blacnk/README.md

 <div class="fs-note">

- - Create Redis-To-Go server with conslole command: D:\Heroku\app-blanc>`heroku addons:create redistogo --app = <string-string-number>`
+ - Create Redis-To-Go server with conslole command: D:\Heroku\app-blanc>`heroku addons:create redistogo`
  - Go to your Heroku profile in browser
  - Navigate: Dashboard -> `<your application>` ->Installed add-ons -> Redis-To-Go -> click link.
  - On the configuration data page note the **address of the redis server**.